ArsenijN/MagicTP/README.md

 - [ ] **lack of the extensions (like /rtp with ranges)**
 - [ ] **Git is hard for me and I accidentally deleted commits with working sources... but because I'm lucky - I restored "pre-last" commit**

 Please consider to use compiled builds instead using source code to build.
-The source code may not work at all, like for now (except debug message that about MagicTP mod was loaded)
+The source code may not work at all Also, the DEVLOG.md have more detailed tasks and the "changelog"